What is DACA and what does the Trump administration want to do with it?

 What did the Trump administration do?

-Since the announcement, Trump has offered to work with lawmakers on a solution for the hundreds of thousands of people in the U.S. who fell under DACA’s umbrella of protections.
-But at the same time, he repeatedly has blamed Democrats on social media for lack of a solution.
+Since the announcement, Trump had offered to work with lawmakers on a solution for the hundreds of thousands of people in the U.S. who fell under DACA’s umbrella of protections.
+But at the same time, he has repeatedly blamed Democrats on social media for lack of a solution.

 Earlier this year, Trump released his “four pillars” of immigration reform, which included a provision for legal status for DACA recipients and others who would be eligible for DACA status.
 The White House estimated that total to be 1.8 million people.
 The Senate rejected the plan.